There is nothing in this universe apart from God. ...

 For the same reason, we can say that all geometry is sacred, along with all mathematics and all the laws of physics.
 The fundamental constants and relationships that science has found prevalent in the physical world are also fundamental clues to our relationship to the higher metaphysical dimensions.
 Geometric relationships such as the golden ratio and the natural logarithm, etc., as well as science's view of the time scale of the Big Bang universe and its connection to the physics of the subatomic world, are all important to metaphysical geometry.

-This relationship is the seed of creation, a dynamic process at the root of our existence.
-It is the 'first cause' of all forms of being and is experienced as consciousness and time within the individual -- the source of the experience of "otherness" and the entire field of objective spacetime.
+This relationship is the seed of Creation, a dynamic process at the root of our existence.
+It is the First Cause of all modes of being and is experienced as consciousness and time within the individual -- the source of the experience of "otherness" and the entire field of objective spacetime.

-Sacred Geometry, then, is a way of conceptualizing and illustrating the fundamental principles of a spiritual universe: Transcendental Omnipresence, the One Source of all realities, and Polarity, its intrinsic creative aspect, the Force of Creation.
+Sacred Geometry, then, is a way of conceptualizing and illustrating the fundamental principles of a spiritual universe: Transcendental Omnipresence, the One Source of all realities, and Polarity, its intrinsic creative aspect, the Force of Creation (Logos, the Word, Om, etc.).

 When we model a three-dimensional sphere on a two-dimensional page, we easily understand that the resulting circle is only a limited representation, and we have no problem visualizing the sphere within the conceptual space of our mind.
 With the use of shading and perspective, 3-D models on flat paper can be very convincing, making it still easier to use the conceptual 3-D space of our mind to visualize what the model is trying to represent.
 Modeling more than three dimensions gets a little more difficult since the conceptual space of our mind seems to be limited to the same three dimensions as the space of our objective experience.
 However, the mind is perfectly capable of conceptualizing more than three dimensions even though they cannot all be visualized at the same time.